npm/rfcs/accepted/0000-npm-patches-management.md

 believe open source is an excuse for not paying people for their hard work, and the project is committed to help facilitate this compensation.

-Exceptions can be made on a case-by-case basis for students, who often benefit from early commitment to open source projects, and who can benefit in non-monetary ways from it, though they'll be encouraged to make sure that compensation happens in some way.

 These limits are also directly related to the distinction between the two types of Member: Guest Members and Full Members.